 We study the role of domestic production networks in the transmission of commodity price fluctuations in small open economies.
-We first provide a tractable small open economy production network model to explain the sectoral propagation patterns.
-We show that the domestic production network is crucial for shaping the propagation of commodity prices.
-Using a panel of 31 sectors for 9 small open economies, we confirm the predictions of the model.
-We then construct a dynamic small open economy model featuring a production network to study the macroeconomic importance of the network structure in shaping the aggregate and the sectoral propagation of commodity price shocks.
+First, we present a tractable model of a small open economy's production network to explain sectoral propagation patterns.
+We demonstrate that the domestic production network is crucial in shaping the propagation of commodity prices.
+Using a panel of 31 sectors across 9 small open economies, we empirically confirm the model's predictions.
+Next, we construct a dynamic model of a small open economy featuring a production network to study the macroeconomic importance of the network structure in shaping both aggregate and sectoral responses to commodity price shocks.
+We show that: (i) the network-adjusted labor share of the commodity sector, rather than the sector's size, is key to understanding the real wage's response to commodity price fluctuations; and (ii) non-unitary elasticities of substitution in production are crucial for understanding the cross-sectional implications of these fluctuations.